Introduction

 The Problem

-Taking shortcuts during development can result in technical debt, which makes future maintenance more complicated and expensive.
+Taking shortcuts during development can result in technical debt, which makes

 Solution